vitiral/wake/DESIGN.md

 packages (TODO).

 **pkgRemote**: a map of `pkgVer: remoteLocation`, where `remoteLocation` is an unspecified blob of data.
-This is used soley within the package manager for specifying how packages are retrieved.
+This is used soley within the Package Manager for specifying how packages are retrieved.

 ```